 - Kogan (online only)

 When you’re in the market for a new product with a price tag of a few hundred dollars or more, you really do want to get the best deal possible.
-But getting a bargain is far easier than you might think – all it takes is a little research and one simple question: can you beat this price?
+And getting a bargain can be far easier than you might think – all it takes is a little research and a simple question: Can you beat this price?

 All of our top-rating electronics retailers have a ‘price match’ or ‘price beat’ policy, so this is why doing your homework is so important.
-To help you out, here is the lowdown on what each retailer promises on its website.
+There are also a couple of other retailers worth considering.
+To help you out, here is the lowdown on what each retailer promises by way of price matching.

 The Good Guys

 One of the main selling points of shopping with the Good Guys is its ‘pay less’ incentives, and as you might expect there are several ways to save through The Good Guys.

 - Bargain Buys: Daily price checks online where The Good Guys aim to price beat other retailers.

 - We’ll Beat It: If you find a lower price from a ‘major competitor’ and have proof then The Good Guys will beat it.
 Competitors include JB Hi-Fi and Harvey Norman amongst others.

 - 30 Day Price Guarantee: If you find a lower advertised price within 30 days of purchase, The Good Guys will pay back 120 per cent of the difference.
 So if you bought something for $100 from The Good Guys and it’s only $90 elsewhere, these Good Guys will pay back $12!